 CAUSES: Most patients with hypothyroidism either have Hashimoto (autoimmune) thyroiditis or have undergone treatment for hyperthyroidism with thyroidectomy or radioactive iodine.
 Occasionally, hypothyroidism is drug induced, e.g., in patients treated with antithyroid drugs (propylthiouracil) or the antiarrhythmic agent amiodarone.
 In areas where salt is not iodized, hypothyroidism may result from dietary iodine deficiency.
 Hypothyroidism may occasionally result from inadequate stimulation of the thyroid gland by the anterior pituitary gland or from inadequate release of thyrotropin-releasing hormone by the hypothalamus.

-DIAGNOSIS: Long before the symptoms of hypothyroidism become obvious, the condition can be diagnosed with ...
+DIAGNOSIS: Long before the symptoms of hypothyroidism ...